SebCOLLARD/Iot_Project_Epitech/README.md

 **Make sure to configure the Device Manager to use the correct URL (in `./DeviceManager/config.py` or via a `./.env` file.
 For a local deployment, that would be `http://localhost:8080`.**
 ## Deploy
 You can either deploy directly on your server by forwarding the port you want to use in the `./docker-compose.yml` file, or put it behind a reverse proxy (example for NGINX in `./nginx.conf`).

+## Configure the Thingsboard server from scratch
+If you configure your own Thingsboard instance, you can use the files in `./Thingsboard/` to import dashboards and rules from this project.
+However, you will have to manually create the devices (a total of 9: 3 lights, 3 temperature sensors, 3 fluid sensors (1 of each kind)) and configure the GUI manually with the correct access tokens (cf. [this section](#configure-the-device-manager)).